Written by Terry Smith

 They are, in fact, used to turn over a decent amount of soil, remove thatch, and will create a fair bit of debris, especially models with powerful motors like this one, which sports a 1500 watt power block.

 This VonHaus model has interchangeable rollers, like the EInhell, one designed for scarifying and the other for raking/aerating.
 Again, changing rollers is done by using an allen key and is quick and painless.
+Before we get into the nitty gritty though let’s take a look at the manufacturer video which is surprisingly useful and demonstrates this:

 There are 4 working depths to choose from, but I found all but the shortest one too deep for aerating and definitely more suited for scarifying, but that’s usually the case with these types of aerator.
 Changing depth is very easy though and there is a handy lever for just that purpose.